tomtomjhj/init.el/README.md

 # Tips
 * Fixing "xclip error can't open display" without exiting emacs: Open another term and get `$DISPLAY`, then `M-x setenv`.
     * This probably happens when disconnecting from ssh session hangs.
+* `previous-complete-history-element` doesn't put cursor on the last char because it gets history element which completes the minibuffer before the point.
+Just use `C-e`.
+* `toggle-debug-on-error` → how to use this?

 # TODO
 * rebase jumplist-squash to latest evil master